The Authorship Dilemma: Alphabetical or Contribution?: Indivisible Budgets

 \subsection{Research Quality}

-~ We show that alphabetical ordering results in higher research quality than is possible using some contribution-based scheme; Namely, it leads to the solution of the highest number of projects of optimal quality.
-Since players can work either by themselves or in pairs, the most difficult project that a set of players can solve results from the combined efforts of its two strongest players.
-We call a project of this difficulty a \emph{hard project}.
-Observe that a coalition can solve multiple hard projects.
+~ We show that alphabetical ordering can result in higher research quality than is possible under some contribution-based scheme.
+Since agents can work either by themselves or in pairs, the most difficult project that a set of agents can solve results from the combined efforts of two of its strongest agents.
+We call a project of this difficulty a \emph{hard project}, which can \emph{only} be solved by two of the strongest agents, and no other combination. \\